-- If a HSE Inspector was to request a meeting with you tomorrow are you satisfied that you will be able to demonstrate you have systems in place within your College / Department that not only identifies risk, but also ensures these risks are suitably managed and reduced so no one is harmed?
+- If a HSE Inspector was to request a meeting with you tomorrow are you satisfied that you will be able to demonstrate you have systems in place within your College / Service that not only identifies risk, but also ensures these risks are suitably managed and reduced so no one is harmed?

-Every year you and your health and safety monitoring team should undertake a College / Departmental-wide self-audit of your activities and controls.
+Every year you and your health and safety monitoring team should undertake a College / Service-wide self-audit of your activities and controls.
 Normally this will take the form of completing a checklist and undertaking sample inspections to prove to yourselves that what's being said is actually happening.

 Health and Safety Services Auditing